 - Misleading trading practices;

 It’s also worth noting that under the Consumers, Estate Agents and Redress Act 2007, every UK estate agent who is engaging in residential work must belong to an approved redress scheme that will deal with complaints about the selling and buying of property.

 Who currently regulates estate agents in the UK?

-The responsibility for regulating the activities of estate agents in the UK comes under the remit of the National Trading Standards Estate Agency Team, which is delivered by Powys County Council.
+The responsibility for regulating the activities in the UK comes under the remit of the National Trading Standards Estate Agency Team, which is delivered by Powys County Council.